sparkletron/PSYQ_Examples/README.md

 * psxBuildTips.md  = Build Tips
 * psxXML.md	   = YXML/LIBGETPRIM for the playstation
 * psxBitmapManip   = convert bitmaps to raw data and convert it from ARGB to ABGR or back again.
+* psxEvent.md	   = usage of event handler in psyq

 #### Requirements